petervojtek/touchless-map/README.md

 ## How to Install

-Install it on Your Android device from Google Play Store.
+Install the app to your Android device from Google Play Store.

-## How to use it
+## Usage

 When smartphone is in vertical (upright) position, touchless mode is disabled.
 Touchless mode is enabled when smartphone is in horizontal position.